Student Bodies: Plot

 While babysitting on Jamie Lee Curtis' birthday, teenager Julie and her boyfriend Charlie are stalked by a voyeuristic serial killer known as the "Breather".
 As Julie and Charlie prepare to have sex, the Breather, bypassing conventional weapons such as a butcher knife or hatchet, selects a paper clip which he uses to stab Julie to death, before suffocating Charlie with a trash bag.

 After the funerals for Julie and Charlie, the local Lamab High School principal, Mr. Peters, announces the scheduled events for the day, including classes, a parade, football game, and prom.
 Students Joe and Bertha sneak away to have sex in a car, but Joe realizes he did not bring condoms.
-While he goes to purchase them, Bertha is clobbered by the Breather with a wooden horse head bookend similar to ones made for a school wood shop project, after which Joe is again smothered with a trash bag.
+While he goes to purchase them, Bertha is clobbered by the Breather with a wooden horse head bookend similar to ones made for a school wood shop project, after which Joe is smothered with a trash bag.

 In the girls' locker room, the Breather spies on female students, among them Toby Badger.
 Hearing the killer's heavy breathing, Toby flees.
 Later at the parade, Toby's friends Ralph and Dagmar attempt to have sex while inside one of the moving floats.
 The Breather infiltrates the float, killing Dagmar with an eggplant before smothering Ralph.
 When Toby investigates, the Breather throws the bodies out the back of the float before escaping, making Toby a suspect.
 Toby is interrogated by school authorities and police and sent for evaluation by psychologist Dr. Sigmund.
 When Toby returns to her English class, Principal Peters announces over the school intercom that Sigmund believes Toby is the killer.
 Miss Mumsley presses Malvert, a former teacher-turned-janitor with a traumatic brain injury, to falsely confess to the killings if Peters becomes a suspect.

 At the football game, school Nurse Krud and wood shop teacher tie student Mawamba up inside a garbage bag, as Krud attempts to prove a point that it will suffocate him.
 The two become distracted by the game, resulting in Mawamba dying.
 Under the bleachers, Joan and Al sneak away to have sex.
-When Toby goes to search for them, she is knokced unconscious by falling trash as the Breather murders Joan using a chalkboard eraser, and Al dispatched with a garbage bag.
+When Toby goes to search for them, she is knocked unconscious by falling trash as the Breather murders Joan using a chalkboard eraser, and Al is dispatched with a garbage bag.
 When Toby regains consciousness, she overhears a conversation suggesting she is being framed, and teams with her friend Hardy to try and find the real killer.